Testing Automotive Relays Explained

 It cracked causing an open condition resulting in no current flow to the starter motor solenoid.

 The contacts can also become corroded and turn green in color.
 If it’s severe enough the device won’t flow current or complete the circuit as intended.
+This condition can stop the car AC compressor clutch from engaging.

 So the first way of testing automotive relays is by actually removing the cover and performing a visual inspection.